rundeck/docs/docs/learning/howto/plugin-bootstrap.md

-# Using the plugin bootstrap tool
+# Use the plugin bootstrap tool
 [Here](https://github.com/rundeck/plugin-bootstrap/releases) you can download the latest release of the plugin-bootstrap tool.

 ### Installing from zip file